Meet the Meadowfolk

 • The Hermit — the first quiet heart

-🎪 Travelers & Pilgrims (Pilgrim’s Gate):
+🎪 Travelers & Pilgrims (Pilgrim’s Gate)

-Path‑walkers, story‑carriers, beings shaped by movement and becoming.
-Those who arrived from elsewhere: circus, road, or wandering path.
-They bring stories from faraway places, carry movement in their hearts, and teach the Meadow how to welcome the unfamiliar.
+Those who arrived from elsewhere — circus, road, or wandering path.
+They bring stories from faraway places and teach the Meadow how to welcome the unfamiliar.

 • Tiger Mama — protector of the circus young